 - a.
 Every team must submit an electronic copy of its memorial to the Competition Committee.
 This rule applies to all regional and national rounds, including those rounds in which the memorials are being judged by judges affiliated with that particular regional or national round.
-All memorials must be submitted to the Competition Committee. - b.
+The memorial must be submitted to the Competition Committee at the same time that the memorial is submitted to a regional or national round. - b.
 The memorial should be sent as an email attachment in Microsoft Word format as a .doc or .docx file.
 Do not send the memorial as a PDF file. - c.
 Name the memorial using your team's assigned identification number and "A" for Applicant or "R" for Respondent.
-For example, if you are assigned team number 2400 and wrote for the Applicant, the file name should be 2400A.doc or 2400A.docx. - d.
+For example, if you are assigned team number 2500 and wrote for the Applicant, the file name should be 2500A.doc or 2500A.docx. - d.
 The electronic version of the memorial must be received by the Competition Committee no later than 5:00 p.m.
-(Eastern Standard Time) on November 10, 2023.
+(Eastern Standard Time) on November 15, 2024.
 The Committee will post the memorials on the Competition website after all regional and national rounds have concluded (see Rule E(5) below). - e.
 Memorials that arrive after the deadline will receive a deduction for being submitted late.

 - f.
-In addition to the memorial, each team must submit a signed affidavit.
+In addition to the memorial, each team must submit a signed affidavit (see Addendum A).
 The affidavit should be a separate file from the memorial but should be attached to the same email.
 The affidavit may be submitted as a PDF file and may be signed electronically if necessary. - g.
-The memorial and affidavit should be sent to Katherine Pratt at kpratt2@law.stetson.edu.
-Please include the following in the subject line of the email: "2024 IEMCC Memorial XXXX" (where XXXX is the team's assigned identification number).
+Every team must submit the memorial and affidavit to Katherine Pratt at kpratt2@law.stetson.edu.
+Please include the following in the subject line of the email: "2025 IEMCC Memorial XXXX" (where XXXX is the team's assigned identification number).